orlinromy/forex/README.md

 ## Development Process

-1. Draw out the wireframe and determine the components
+1. Draw the wireframe and determine the components
 2. Create component tree
 3. Read through currencylayer API and try calling the API using cURL, Postman, and fetch API When trying to call the API using fetch API, it returns the following